Helping busy Millennials make smarter purchases so they can feel confident while saving time

 Interview participants were concerned about their personal information being sold to corporate companies

 Pain Points: INFORMATION

-need more useful information on products, customer reviews, shipping, product alternatives, product comparisons, and deals
+needed more useful information on products such as customer reviews, shipping, product alternatives, product comparisons, and deals

-Interivew participants lived busy lifestyles and preferred saving payment and shipping information in apps to speed up the checkout process
+Interview participants had expert knowledge of e-commerce apps and lived busy lifestyles.
+They preferred saving payment and shipping information in apps to speed up the checkout process

 I created 2 proto-personas to help me stay focused on my users needs while avoiding adding features I would personally want.